digitoimistodude/dude-really-simple-ads/README.md

         }
     }

+    // get the ad
     $ad = get_the_active_ad( $atts['place'] );

-    if ( ! $ad ) {
+    // no active ad, show error to user and bail if visitor if ( ! $ad ) {
         if ( is_user_logged_in() && current_user_can( 'edit_others_posts' ) ) {
             return __( 'No active ads or campaigns', 'textdomain' );